odewahn/jupyterhub-on-gcloud/readme.md

 Once you've got the basic setup, you're ready to [create a kubernetes cluster](http://zero-to-jupyterhub.readthedocs.io/en/latest/create-k8s-cluster.html) where we'll install the JupyterHub server.
 In an AWS context, this is kind of like setting up your EC2 instance.

-I used the name `notebook-test` as a cluster name with 3 nodes, a single-core high memory [machine types](https://cloud.google.com/compute/docs/machine-types) in the US central zone.
+I set up a cluster named `notebook-test` consisting of 3 [high memory machine types with 2 virtual CPUs and 13 GB of memory](https://cloud.google.com/compute/docs/machine-types) operating in the US central zone.

 ```
 gcloud container clusters create notebook-test \